jasonwei20/jasonwei20.github.io/_pages/failures.md

 * Paper rejected from ACL
 * Paper rejected from NAACL, ACL, EMNLP-IJCNLP
 * Paper rejected from CVPR, JAMIA
-* Applied to 46 internships and received only one offer
+* Rejected or no response from 46 summer internship applications

 2018
 * Paper rejected from Modern Pathology, Cancer Research, Lancet Oncology, Lancet Respiratory Systems, Journal of Thoracic Oncology